offbynull/learn/Bioinformatics/input/input.md

 CTTA
 ```

 Note how the graph above is both balanced_GRAPH and strongly connected.
 In most cases, non-circular genomes won't generate a balanced graph like the one above.
-Instead, a non-circular genome will very likely generate a graph that's nearly balanced_GRAPH.

-Nearly balanced graphs are graphs that are would be balanced_GRAPH if not for a few unbalanced nodes (usually root and tail nodes).
+Instead, a non-circular genome will very likely generate a graph that's nearly balanced_GRAPH: Nearly balanced graphs are graphs that are would be balanced_GRAPH if not for a few unbalanced nodes (usually root and tail nodes).
 They can artificially be made to become balanced_GRAPH by finding imbalanced nodes and creating artificial edges between them until they become balanced nodes.

 ```{note}
 Circular genomes are genomes that wrap around (e.g. bacterial genomes).
 They don't have a beginning / end.